 - Laboratories of reality: participatory & action research

-Work package 7 “Laboratories of reality: participatory & action research” will discuss the results obtained in the frame of the other work packages with migrants´ advisory group and young migrants in vulnerable conditions.
+Work package 7 “Laboratories of reality: participatory & action research” discusses the results obtained in the frame of the other work packages with migrants´ advisory group and young migrants in vulnerable conditions.
 To facilitate the discussion and the exchange between the actors, art-based events and workshops will be organised.

 - Synthesis, synergies, replications & impact assessment

-Work package 8 “Synthesis, synergies, replications & impact assessment” will summarise the synergies between the work packages, compare the case studies (parallels, similarities and differences) and pave the way for further comparative publications (comparing local, national and supranational contexts, integration policies and policy transfer).
+Work package 8 “Synthesis, synergies, replications & impact assessment” summarises the synergies between the work packages, compare the case studies (parallels, similarities and differences) and pave the way for further comparative publications (comparing local, national and supranational contexts, integration policies and policy transfer).
 This work package will also finalise the Delphi method and analyse the effect of changes such as Brexit, local legislative and national contextual changes in the case study countries.
 It will also ensure the cooperation with completed and on-going Horizon 2020 projects on migrants, youth, integration and ICT-enabled solutions.